Configure custom domains with Microsoft Entra application proxy

 When you publish an application through Microsoft Entra application proxy, you create an external URL for your users.
 This URL gets the default domain yourtenant.msappproxy.net.
 For example, if you publish an app named Expenses in your tenant named Contoso, the external URL is https://expenses-contoso.msappproxy.net.
 If you want to use your own domain name instead of msappproxy.net, you can configure a custom domain for your application.

 It's a good idea to set up custom domains for your apps whenever possible.
 Some reasons to use custom domains include:

 Links between apps work even outside the corporate network.
 Without a custom domain, if your app has hard-coded internal links to targets outside the Application Proxy, and the links aren't externally resolvable, they will break.
 When your internal and external URLs are the same, you avoid this problem.
-If you're not able to use custom domains, see Redirect hardcoded links for apps published with Azure AD Application Proxy for other ways to address this issue.
+If you're not able to use custom domains, see Redirect hardcoded links for apps published with Microsoft Entra application proxy for other ways to address this issue.